alillje/css-grid-generator/test/docs/test-specifcation.md

 ## *Manual tests*

-Manual testing will be performed using the test application, located in the tests-folder.
+Manual testing will be performed using the test application, located in the tests-folder. <br>
-* Prerequisites
+ ### *Prerequisites*
 - Open the browsers web inspector and view elements, this should look something like this: <br>
 <br>
 <img src="./img/web-inspector-example.png" width="400px"><br>

-The requriement tested is presented along with each test case.
+*Note: The requriement tested is presented along with each test case.*

 ### TC1 Setting a grid with a gap
 - (Requrements 2, 3)